-The participants also brainstormed on the possible solutions to overcome the above bottlenecks.
+The bottlenecks were identified, and the participants brainstormed on the possible solutions to overcome the above bottlenecks.
 The facilitator stressed that although such constraints exist, these should not hinder effective decision-making.
 She emphasized that a successful administrator should learn to be proactive and navigate these bottlenecks for successful operations.